TCE-Innovation/Subcontractor-Automation/docs/techSpecs/techSpecs.md

 ## Applications Used

-This project utilizes three main pieces of software:
+This project utilizes four main pieces of software:
+1. Plumsail Forms: Plumsail forms is the interface of this project: It is what subcontractors and TCE employees interact with.
+2. JavaScript: JavaScript controls the form to make it interactive and dynamically respond to user input.
+3. Power Automate: Power Automate runs the backend, from merging PDFs to processing submitted data.
+4. Jekyll/GitHub Pages: GitHub pages hosts the documentation through the repository and is processed using Jekyll and the just-the-docs theme.

 ## Getting Started